ahuang89/task-reps/README.md

 <strong>Overview:</strong>

 This experiment investigates how participants naturally form internal task representations based on task success (hit rate).
-Participants will play a simple tile-activation game and are asked to report their understanding and strategy.
-The study examines whether performance outcomes influence the way participants conceptualize and perform the task.
+Participants will play a simple tile-activation game and are asked to report their understanding and representation choice.
+The study examines whether success rate influences the way participants choose to conceptualize the task.

 <strong>Study Design:</strong>